Reference guide A to Z of Fire Warden terminology

 Fire Warden terminology, explained clearly.

-Fire Warden has its own vocabulary - from risk assessment frameworks like Risk Assessment for Fire Warden to anatomy terms like lumbar region and lordosis.
-Understanding this language is the first step towards safe, compliant workplace handling across Ireland.
+Fire safety has its own vocabulary - from the fire triangle and classes of fire to the PASS technique and PEEP.
+Understanding this language is the first step towards a safer, compliant workplace across Ireland.

 This glossary brings together the essential Fire Warden terms you will hear in training, risk assessments, and Fire Authority and HSA guidance.
 Each definition is written in clear plain English so workers, supervisors, and HR teams can apply the knowledge in the real world.